brianberns/CFR-Explained/Readme.md

 **Winning:**
 * The player with the higher card wins the pot in a showdown.
 * If a player folds, the other player wins the pot.

-Note that Kuhn poker is zero-sum, two player game.
-In other words, one player's gain is the other player's loss.
-The implementations of CFR described here can be adapted to any zero-sum, two player imperfet information game.

 ## Running the code